 Accommodation: Where to Stay in Placencia

-4 Turneffe Islands Atoll
+4. Turneffe Islands Atoll

 Seascapes here range from crystalline flats to creeks and lagoons.
-Corals shimmer in the clear waters, and the atoll is a nursery for many different marine species including grouper, snapper, trunkfish, and the famed bonefish, which lures saltwater fly fishing enthusiasts from around the world.
+Corals shimmer in the clear waters, and the atoll is a nursery for many different marine species, including grouper, snapper, and trunkfish.
+The atoll is also home to the famed bonefish, which lures saltwater fly fishing enthusiasts from around the world.
 In particular, the vast flats on the eastern side of the atoll are ideal for casting a fly line or snorkeling in the shallows.

 Accommodation: Where to Stay in Turneffe Islands

 5. Cockscomb Basin Wildlife Sanctuary & Jaguar Preserve

 Cockscomb Wildlife Sanctuary is a haven for nature buffs.
 The mountainous tropical forest here protects an impressive array of wildlife, including jaguars, ocelots, pumas, anteaters, tapirs, monkeys, and snakes, although sightings of the cats are rare.